Imago camera: Imago photographic paper

 Imago Camera uses silver gelatin direct positive photographic paper developed in cooperation with Ilford Switzerland and HARMAN Technology specially for Imago.
 It is made for direct exposure and reacts as soon as an image is exposed onto it.
 The exposed paper is developed in a conventional black and white process taking ten minutes, after which the print is ready.
 The resulting images are characterized by high contrast and display a wide range of tones.

 Further developments

 In 2014 the Imago technology was redeveloped and wrapped in a new design shell.
 Built by Jakob Kraus, the new aluminum camera was called the Imago Photour and was designed to be mobile.
 Transported in a 40-foot container, it can be reassembled at a new location within two days.
 The new camera's first destinations were Rotterdam and Shanghai, where the first Imago Photour exhibitions were held in 2014 to 2015.

 Notable people who have made self-portraits with Imago

-Nick Cave, Robert Wilson (director), Eva Mattes, Jonathan Meese, Anton Corbijn, Mike Leigh, François Ozon, Barbara Sukowa, Ernst Fuchs (artist), Donata and Wim Wenders, Tim Raue, Angela Winkler, Maria Schrader, F. C. Gundlach.
+Nick Cave, Robert Wilson, Eva Mattes, Jonathan Meese, Anton Corbijn, Mike Leigh, François Ozon, Barbara Sukowa, Ernst Fuchs, Donata and Wim Wenders, Tim Raue, Angela Winkler, Maria Schrader, F. C. Gundlach.